pacifics/PassDao/README.md

 External functions are :

+- Clone Proposal, clone tokens, update client, create initial tokens, close set up: setting functions in case of upgrade or clone.

+- Receive fees for the Dao manager: allow the Dao receiving fees.

+- Receive deposit and Withdraw for the contractor managers: allow the contractors using their manager as account with deposits and withdrawals.

 - Fallback payable function: allows to send Eth to the manager smart contract.

 - Update recipient: allows the contractor to update the address for the withdrawal of ethers fom his manager contract.